 No pruning except for low branches to facilitate harvesting.

-Plant in sun, fertilize and water moderately.
+Plant in the sun, fertilize and water moderately.

 Feijoa is available in 2 variants: